Gdalik/EarQuiz_website/pages/EQ_Frequencies.md

 - Reading M3U, M3U8, PLS, XSPF playlists supported.
 - Exporting M3U and M3U8 playlists supported.
 - Convenient and flexible playlist navigation.
+- Dark Mode support (on macOS and Linux).
 - And other features...

 [See Help for details >][6]<br/>